Olive cultivation in Palestine: Culture

 More recently, the olive tree is a symbol of rootedness.
-After the Israel Defense Forces defeated the Palestine Liberation Organization in the 1982 Lebanon War, the olive became a symbol for Palestinian identity.
+After the 1982 Lebanon War, the olive became a symbol for Palestinian identity.
 Because "olive trees are a prominent feature of the mountainous region of the landscape in the West Bank," Palestinians began to "draw connections between their ancient presence in Palestine and that of the ancient olive tree rooted in the land of Palestine."

 Olive trees also have a nationalist connotation in Palestinian culture.
 In a speech to the United Nations General Assembly in 1974, Yasser Arafat stated that Zionist terrorism targeted the olive tree because it "has been a proud symbol" and "living reminder that the land is Palestinian."
-He concluded the speech with a nationalist reference to the olive branch:Today I have come bearing an olive branch and a freedom-fighter's gun.
+He concluded the speech with a nationalist reference to the olive branch:Today, I have come bearing an olive branch and a freedom-fighter's gun.
 Do not let the olive branch fall from my hand.
-I repeat: do not let the olive branch fall from my hand.Arafat's remarks on the olive branch still influence literature today in works such as Raja Shehadeh's "Diary of an Internal Exile: Three Entries" in which she writes about her struggles as a resident of the West Bank.
-She concludes, "Arafat was right to hold a gun in one hand and an olive branch in the other.
+I repeat: do not let the olive branch fall from my hand.Arafat's remarks on the olive branch still influence literature today in works such as Raja Shehadeh's "Diary of an Internal Exile: Three Entries," in which she writes about his struggles as a resident of the West Bank.
+He concludes, "Arafat was right to hold a gun in one hand and an olive branch in the other.
 I was never so naive as to expect that Israel could be won over by the olive branch alone, but the gun could only ever be a means to an end."